Oh, the shenanigans!

 They are not much of an investment to begin with.
 I picked up a second hand tractor style chicken coop on Craigslist for $100.
 It can easily house 12 birds and came with a run attached.
 You can even find some affordable options online.
 Here is one of my favorites for a small space.

 If you are new to keeping chickens the first thing I would recommend is finding a great book on chicken keeping that covers all the bases and is easy to use.
+Books like this will cover common chicken issues and give you a great foundation for chicken keeping.
 This is a handy resource when you have a question about your birds.
-Here is one that I recommend.
+Your public library will often have several books on chickens or here are a few that I recommend.

 Online forums are also wonderful places to gather information.

 You will need some special equipment if you plan on raising chicks.
 But, it’s so worth it because you will be on cuteness overload for the first several weeks.